ericrenone/Dual-Path-Convergence/README.md

 ## Conclusion

-This project demonstrates that a deterministic, fixed-point adaptive learning system can track a target mean under noisy inputs while simultaneously monitoring real-time certainty using Fisher information.
+This project demonstrates that a stochastic dynamical system, fixed-point adaptive learning system can track a target mean under noisy inputs while simultaneously monitoring real-time certainty using Fisher information.

-Key takeaways:

-Deterministic belief updates: The lambda-calculus-based update rule reliably converges to the true mean.

-Certainty tracking: Fisher information grows with each observation, showing confidence growing over time.